 A good date doesn’t have to be complicated or expensive, so why not try a good old-fashioned picnic?
 Head to your local wet market or Park n’ Shop and stock up on some picnic foods, or just use whatever you’ve got left in your fridge – we’re thinking an epic overnight pressed sandwich (see here for some recipe inspiration!).

-Now you can either just head to your favourite Hong Kong park for your picnic (see our guide to picnic spots here), or try one of our city’s glorious hikes (check some out here) to work up an appetite!
+Now you can either just head to your favourite Hong Kong park for your picnic (see our guide to picnic spots here), or try one of our city’s glorious hikes (check out our Top 5 here, or if you’re a beginner, these ones might be a better choice) to work up an appetite!

 Why not get cultural with your beau and experience one of Hong Kong’s best days out?
 From cycling along the waterfront in Cheung Chau (our very own version of a seaside town!) to chowing down on scrummy Lamma seafood and whiling away the day at secluded beaches, click here for our fab guide to some of Hong Kong’s very best day trips.
 Not only will you be able to try something different and explore somewhere new with your date, but you might just see a different side of Hong Kong… it always surprises us!